Jessica Ringena Named President of Amber Specia...

 Checking Your Blood Pressure

 It’s important to talk to your doctor about the risk factors for high blood pressure.
 It can be helpful to bring a list of questions with you to your appointment.
 The American Heart Association recommends checking your blood pressure regularly.
 This quick, easy and painless test can help you manage your high blood pressure.
-A normal blood pressure reading is 120/80 mm Hg.
+A normal blood pressure reading is less than 120/80 mm Hg.
 The Mayo Clinic explains how to understand what your blood pressure reading means.
 Once you have your blood pressure reading, you and your doctor can set health lifestyle goals to prevent heart disease and stroke.

 Know Your Family Health History